Origami is an intriguing Japanese art in which a square paper is folded to form animate or inanimate models, that too without glue or any cut.

 Genroku era (1688-1704) – The origami models such as crane, boat models etc. were printed on clothing fabrics.

 Meiji era (1868-1912) – The potential of origami was recognized as an activity; it was introduced in kindergarten and elementary levels in school.
 It was a novel way to improve the dexterity, creativity, concentration and imagination of kids.

 Taishou era (1912-1926) – Origami enthusiasts started their artistic endeavors to create original and creative models.

-1960’s – Yoshizawa-Randlett system is universally accepted symbols for origami.
+1960’s – Yoshizawa-Randlett system is a universally accepted symbols for origami.
 It was developed by Akira Yoshizawa and Samuel Randlett in the 1950’s and 60’s.
 The symbols were used for origami diagrams in the books.
-The symbols made it possible for origami enthusiasts to make origami models, without any language instructions.
+The symbols made it possible to make origami models without any language instructions.

-Hence, the art of origami once was luxury has evolved into a more common art, and it is used as décor, ornament, favors also in research because of the folds.
+Hence, origami models once where luxury has evolved into a more common art, and it is used as décor, ornament, favors also in research because of the folds.